menandmice/micetro_docs/guides/user-manual/console_ipam.rst

 Managing IP Addresses entails being able to create assignable ranges within the available address space and determining which users and groups have usage rights to that space.
 The IP ranges can be created with specific properties that also determine the properties of the IP Addresses contained within them.

 .. note::
-  In order to use the IP Address Management features in Micetro, you must have entered the license key for the IPAM module.
+  In order to use the IP Address Management features in the Men&Mice Management Console, you must have entered the license key for the IPAM module.

 Address (A) Records in DNS Zone Windows
 ---------------------------------------

 When the IP Address management component is enabled, you may notice some differences when working with Address (A) records in DNS zone windows, such as:

-Restriction on allowed IP Addresses
+Restriction on allowed IP Addresses.
   When IPAM is enabled, the system administrator may restrict which IP Addresses you are allowed to use.
 The system administrator can determine an IP Address range that you are allowed to work with.
 In addition, he/she can choose whether you can use an IP Address that has already been assigned in DNS.

-Automatic assignment of IP Addresses
+Automatic assignment of IP Addresses.
   The system administrator can configure Micetro so that you can create address (A) records without entering IP Addresses.
 When the zone is saved, the IP Addresses are automatically assigned using free IP Addresses in your IP Address range.
 If you want to enter an IP Address manually, you can type it in the IP Address field, but if you leave the field unchanged, the IP Address will be automatically assigned when you save the zone.
 If you have access to more than one IP Address range, a dialog box will be displayed at save time where you can choose the IP Address range for your new address records.

-Range Access (Management Console)
+Range Access
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^

-You can manage access to scopes just as you can for other object types in Micetro, but there is one important distinction: you can set *Inherited Access* for scopes.
-When you open the *Access* dialog box for a scope, the dialog box has an extra section for inherited access.
+You can manage access to ranges just as you can for other object types in Micetro, but there is one important distinction – You can set Inherited Access for ranges.

+When you open the Access dialog box for a range, the dialog box has an extra section for inherited access.

-Checking the :guilabel:`Inherit Access` checkbox will have the selected scope inherit all access bits from its parent range.
-This means that whenever the access privileges for the parent range are changed, they will be applied to the scope as well.
+* Checking the :guilabel:`Inherit Access` checkbox will have the selected range inherit all access bits from its parent range.
+This means that whenever the access privileges for the parent range are changed, they will be applied to the selected range as well.

-Clicking the :guilabel:`Apply access inheritance in child ranges` button will enable access inheritance for all descendants of the scope.
-This means that whenever the access privileges in the scope are changed, the changes will be applied of all descendants of the scope.
+* Clicking the :guilabel:`Apply access inheritance in child ranges` button will enable access inheritance for all descendants of the selected range.
+This means that whenever the access privileges in the selected range are changed, the changes will be applied of all descendants of the range.

 Regarding other access settings, refer to :ref:`global-access`.

-.. _ipam-containers:
+.. _console-ipam-containers:

 Containers
 ----------